Michael Grant (basketball)

-Michael Grant (born March 13, 1963) is an American college basketball coach for Allen University.
-He was also most recently the head coach for Coppin State University.
-He was also a graduate assistant at the University of Michigan where he helped coach his younger brother Gary Grant.
+Michael Grant (born March 13, 1963) is an American college sports administrator and former college basketball coach.
+He most recently served as the head coach for Allen University.
+He was also a graduate assistant at the University of Michigan where he helped coach his younger brother, Gary Grant.

 Grant was fired as Coppin State coach on March 20, 2017, after compiling a three-year record of 25–69.